kiesraad/abacus/backend/templates/common/scripts.typ

   // Vote counter
   let votes = 0

+  // Count for the original subtotal column (if rendered) let original_subtotal = 0

   // Count for the original total column (if rendered) let original_total = 0